quii/learn-go-with-tests/concurrency/readme.md

 This is all great, but what happens when we try and check more websites.
 A _lot_ more websites.
 Let's check `http://google.co.uk` fifty times.
-To begin with, let's use the real version of `IsWebsiteOK`; we'll want to change it pretty soon but this test will give us a good idea of the pain point we're going to hit (hint: it involves concurrency.
-Finally.)
+To begin with, let's use the real version of `IsWebsiteOK`; we'll want to change it pretty soon but this test will give us a good idea of the pain point we're going to hit.

 ```go
 package concurrency